Athletic pubalgia

-Athletic pubalgia, also called sports hernia, core injury, hockey hernia, hockey groin, Gilmore's groin, or groin disruption is a medical condition of the pubic joint affecting athletes.
+Athletic pubalgia, also called sports hernia, core injury, hockey hernia, hockey groin, Gilmore's groin, or groin disruption, is a medical condition of the pubic joint affecting athletes.

 It is a syndrome characterized by chronic groin pain in athletes and a dilated superficial ring of the inguinal canal.
 Football and ice hockey players are affected most frequently.
 Both recreational and professional athletes may be affected.

 Presentation

 Symptoms include pain during sports movements, particularly hip extension, and twisting and turning.
-This pain usually radiates to the adductor muscle region and even the testicles, although it is often difficult for the patient to pin-point the exact location.
+This pain usually radiates to the adductor muscle region and even the testicles, although it is often difficult for the patient to pinpoint the exact location.

 Following sporting activity the person with athletic pubalgia will be stiff and sore.
 The day after a match, getting out of bed or a car will be difficult.
 Any exertion that increases intra-abdominal pressure, such as coughing, sneezing, or sporting activity can cause pain.
 In the early stages, the person may be able to continue playing their sport, but the problem usually gets progressively worse.